MS Otto Sverdrup current position

 On Hurtigruten Norwegian coastal voyages, the company offers flight-cruise package deals.
 Bookings are protected with ATOL Certificate.
 ATOL stands for "Air Travel Organisers' Licensing" (Civil Aviation Authority, UK).

-During the scheduled for 2020 drydock refurbishment (January 4 - March 8, by Fosen Yard AS, in Kvithylla Norway), the Finnmarken ship was renamed to "Otto Sverdrup".
+During the scheduled for 2020 drydock refurbishment (January 4 - March 8, by Fosen Yard AS, in Kvithylla Norway), the Finnmarken ship was renamed "Otto Sverdrup".
 The USD 35 million drydocking project included complete renovations to all staterooms (cabins and suites) and recategorization.
 For the project were used only natural Scandinavia-sourced materials, like birch, granite, oak, wool.
 Aft on Deck 8 (former wellness area/gym and sauna) were added 5 large suites with floor-ceiling windows.

 The refurb also added 4 new restaurants - Aune Restaurant (Hurtigruten's new, Scandinavian-themed Dining Room), Lindstrom Restaurant (speciality dining venue), Fredheim Restaurant (named after a hunting station in Svalbard Norway) and an outdoor grill bar (Deck 8).

 Another new venue is the Science Center (Deck 4) - education room also serving as cruise ship's expedition team headquarters.
 A larger wellness complex (Spa lounge, Gym, Panoramic Sauna, massage treatment rooms) was added on Deck 7.
-Ship's outdoor pool deck was redesigned and fully renovated, the Gift Shop expanded, the Car Deck transformed into boat-launch area serving cruise liner's own fleet of RIBs and inflatable boats and for expedition equipment storage.
+Ship's outdoor pool deck was redesigned and fully renovated, the Gift Shop expanded, the Car Deck was transformed into boat-launch area serving cruise liner's own fleet of RIBs and inflatable boats and for expedition equipment storage.

 Ship's passenger capacity was reduced from 628 to 526 via double-occupancy only rooms and reduced number of cabins (282 to 263).